ippontech/blog-usa/posts/my-journey-with-creating-my-first-slackbot.md

 ## Wrap Up

 Of course, I am not convinced that this is the only solution, or if the Slack API documentation has been updated since the writing of this blog.
 I am also not sure if this is an issue when using other programming languages or tools.
 All I know for sure is that I was happy to get **_a_** solution working.
-In the meantime, you can create a JavaScript function that takes in parameters to calculate the amount of seconds from January 1, 1970 to the current or future date and time.
-In a nut shell, that was my journey when creating my first Slackbot with the Slack API.
+In the meantime, you can create a JavaScript function that takes in parameters to calculate the number of seconds from January 1, 1970 to the current or future date and time.
+Briefly, that was my journey when creating my first Slackbot with the Slack API.